jlast35/hello/krl/lunch_alert/README.md

 For step 6, find the channel on the "Channels" tab of the developer UI, double-click on the identifier next to `ribs_on_menus` tag.

 For steps 8 and 9, follow along in the [Notifications] post of the PicoStack blog.

+For step 10, click on the gear icon (upper right corner) to see the Settings page, and then turn on morning notification.